Dimethylmagnesium: Preparation

 In such procedures, the dimethylmagnesium exists as the ether adduct, not the polymer.

 Addition of 1,4-dioxane causes precipitation of solid MgX2(μ\-dioxane)2, a coordination polymer.
 This precipitation drives the Schlenk equilibrium toward (CH3)2Mg.
 Related methods have been applied to other dialkylmagnesium compounds.

 Dimethylmagnesium can also be prepared by combining dimethylmercury and magnesium.

-Calcium metal, magnesium metal and methyl iodide reacts in diethyl ether to produce dimethylmagnesium.
+Calcium metal, magnesium metal and methyl iodide react in diethyl ether to produce dimethylmagnesium.